FASCIA, CANCER AND THE KETOGENIC DIET

 "Breast cancer is one of the leading causes of cancer related death in women worldwide.
 The developing mammary gland is a highly proliferative and invasive tissue, and some of the developmental programs may be aberrantly activated to promote breast cancer progression.
 In the breast, luminal epithelial cells exhibit apical–basal polarity, and the failure to maintain this organizational structure, due to disruption of polarity complexes, is implicated in promoting hyperplasia and tumors."
 From the June 2016 edition of the Journal of Cellular Biochemistry (Cell Polarity Proteins in Breast Cancer Progression)

 This helps explain why we should have a slightly negative overall polarity.
 If you really want to understand this whole relationship better, read Dr. Sircus' cool article from last December, ELECTROMAGNETIC PROPERTIES OF CANCER.
 Just remember that none of what you are reading today is 'way out there' or confined to alternative medicine.
 It's mainstream.
-In fact, DR. OTTO WARBURG won the Nobel Prize for Medicine back in 1931 for his pioneering work on this topic.
+In fact, DR. OTTO WARBURG won the Nobel Prize for Medicine back in 1931 for his pioneering work on this topic --- a topic that's getting increasingly wider play with every passing day (HERE).
 Now lets move on to the relationship of the fascia system to the lymphatic system.

 FASCIA, CANCER, AND YOUR LYMPHATICS